theobald-software/theobald-software.github.io/content/_en/yunio/users.md

 ### Basic Authentication with Defined Users

-Follow the steps below to set up basic authentication in yunIO:
+Follow the steps below to set up basic authentication for yunIO services:

 1. Create users, see [Creating Users](#creating-users).
 2. Navigate to *Settings* and activate TLS, see [Server Settings: Transport Layer Security](./server-settings#transport-layer-security).